Dan J. Harkey

 Many employees are so entrenched in their jobs as to create an aura of business activity without disclosing anything to the manager or the leadership.
 Sally has been with us so long that “I’m confident she is doing her job.”
 But Sally is deeply entrenched, while playing the quiet-quitting and quiet resignation.
 She is victimizing her company.
 This is particularly prevalent when affirmative action is part of the equation.

-The Life and Times of Mark Twain
+Mark Twain: The Life and Times

 Mark Twain was born Samuel Langhorne Clemens on November 30, 1835, in Florida, Missouri, and grew up in Hannibal.
 This Mississippi River town later inspired the fictional St. Petersburg in The Adventures of Tom Sawyer and Adventures of Huckleberry Finn.
 His childhood was marked by both idyllic river life and harsh realities like poverty, disease, and slavery, which profoundly influenced his later writings.